TeFiLeDo/usage-tracker/README.md

 starts, which would be a worse user experience.

 ## How to build from source?
 You will need to set up a rust development environment.
-After that, clone the repository.
-Go into the root folder of the repository and run this:
+After that, clone or download the repository.
+Go into its root folder and run this command:
 ```sh
 $ cargo build
 ```